Dorit Margreiter Choy

 Dorit Margreiter Choy’s exhibition Passage presents a selection of interrelated works – films, mobiles, and photographs – that examine architecture and space in terms of their inscriptions of power, economy, and gender roles.

-Dorit Margreiter Choy is an Austrian artist interested in modern architecture, its ideological implications and its relationship to economics and gender roles.
-Her films, photographs, and objects tell stories of places and landscapes in transformation, with humans as implicit architects of these changes.
-The works exhibited at Cukrarna Gallery, with their exploratory view of local histories, find a conceptual and material equivalent in the venue’s setting.
-A mobile hanging in the gallery further emphasises the exhibition’s basic concept: the spatialisation of time and the temporalisation of space.
+Dorit Margreiter Choy is an Austrian artist whose work explores modern architecture, its ideological influence, and its connections to economics and gender roles.
+Through her films, photographs, and objects, she narrates the stories of places and landscapes in transformation, with humans playing an implicit role as architects of these changes.
+The works presented at Cukrarna Gallery, with their focus on local histories, find both conceptual and material resonance within the gallery’s environment.

-In their juxtaposition and coexistence, all the works in the exhibition address the relationship between material erasure, preservation, and the activation of histories.
-The mobile that connects them defines itself as a moving space.
-The letters it is composed of form the word “passage”, which describes an essential characteristic of the exhibition space in Cukrarna Gallery, but also alludes to Walter Benjamin’s The Arcades project: as an analysis of the present along vanishing points of history.
+In their juxtaposition and coexistence, all the works in the exhibition address the relationship between material erasure, preservation, and activation of the past.
+A large mobile connecting the works is composed of letters that form the word “passage”.
+This passage describes an essential characteristic of the exhibition space at Cukrarna Gallery, but also alludes to Walter Benjamin’s Arcades Project: as an analysis of the present along vanishing points of history.

 Curated by Vanessa Joan Müller